 - Enterprise-class support for Hadoop.
 Our partnership with Intel provides a strong, supported platform for building secure, enterprise-class Big Data Applications with Apache Hadoop.

 Hadoop as ETL

-Raw data stored in HDFS can be refined and transformed by Hadoop before being consumed by MarkLogic via the Connector for Hadoop.
+Raw data stored in HDFS can be refined and transformed by Hadoop MapReduce before being consumed by MarkLogic via the Connector for Hadoop.
 This allows you to leverage a single ETL infrastructure for all your data-driven applications.

 MarkLogic Connector for Hadoop

-The MarkLogic Connector for Hadoop is a powerful drop-in extension for Hadoop that provides efficient two-way communication between MarkLogic and the Hadoop distributed file system, using standard MapReduce jobs.
+The MarkLogic Connector for Hadoop is a powerful drop-in extension for Hadoop that provides efficient two-way communication between MarkLogic and the Hadoop distributed file system (HDFS), using standard MapReduce jobs.
 It simplifies parallel loading from HDFS to MarkLogic and provides the ability to leverage MarkLogic’s indexes for MapReduce processing.
 The Connector for Hadoop allows for efficient parallel reads and writes between a MapReduce job and a MarkLogic database.
 Reads can additionally use MarkLogic’s rich indexes and security model.

 The Connector allows you to run Hadoop MapReduce jobs directly on data in a MarkLogic database.
 This lets Hadoop take MarkLogic data directly, refine or transform it, and push the results directly back into MarkLogic.
 For example: